 The whole of those surfaces that were varnished with the linseed-oil varnish have been cleaned by local painting restorers whose expertise is in fine art painting restoration.
 The cleaning process removed a great deal of the original painted surface but this loss was, I think inevitable.
 Also as mentioned above there seemed to be more loss than actually occurred because the bole had, in many places been painted over.
 The inside of the lid and the case exterior (cheek, bentside, tail and spine) have ostensibly been restored and re-varnished, but the extensive work that I have now done on Christophe Huet and François Boucher has revealed that there are many problems with the previous restoration work and re-touching work done by the local restorers.
 This will be discussed in detail below.

 This shows a good example of the patches of red bole which was unseen and virtually undetectable underneath the layer of linseed-oil varnish.
-Unlike the varnish the red bole was, fortunately, only poorly attached to the surface and could be removed effectively without much damage to the underlying painted decorations.
-The paint loss caused by the removal of the linseed oil varnish is clearly evident in this photograph, as it was over the whole of the exterior decorated and painted surfaces with the exception of the keywell above the keys which had not been varnished.
+Unlike the varnish, the red bole was only poorly attached to the surface and could be removed effectively with very little damage to the underlying painted decorations.
+The paint loss caused by the removal of the linseed oil varnish is clearly evident in this photograph, as it was applied over the whole of the exterior decorated and painted surfaces with the exception of the keywell above the keys.

 I have many, many pictures of the painted decorations of all parts of the decorations that I hope will be found to be useful in reconstructing those parts of the decoration that have been lost in the cleaning process.